You are here: Towns -> Towns in Wiltshire -> Swindon

 The urban area of Swindon has a population of approximately 155,000.
 The original town is now known as the Old Town with quiet courtyards and alleyways lined with small shops and old pubs.

-In the early 21st century much of the town centre was regenerated and now offers excellent shopping and other facilities.
 The Brunel Centre and Parade were built on part of the filled-in canal.
 There is a tented market, several retail parks and a McArthur Glen Designer Outlet Mall.

 The Arts Centre puts on theatrical events, one-man shows and musical performances along with the Wyvern Theatre.